 Your five-year old could do this, but everyone in the family will love it.
-It’s the Bates-Morse Mountain Conservation Area near Phippsburg, Maine.
+It’s the Bates-Morse Mountain Conservation Area near Phippsburg, Maine, a 3.8 mile out-and-back hike over Morse Mountain (433 feet) to Seawall Beach.
 Wife here again to report that I think I may have found my favorite “hike” so far!
 (Full disclosure: while I love the outdoors, I am not on the hard-core side of the hiking spectrum, preferring instead to walk at a steady pace for up to three hours in nice weather.
 Furthermore, I do not get an adrenaline rush from dangerous climbs so I avoid them.)
-Hike is in quotations here because this particular adventure may be more of a beautiful walk, given the minimal altitude (433 feet) and the terrain (paved) and the distance (3.8 miles round trip).
+Hike is in quotations here because this particular adventure may be more of a beautiful walk, given the minimal altitude, the terrain (mostly paved) and the distance.
 This hike checks all the boxes for me.
 Let’s begin!

 This trailhead is well-marked.
-From Bath, you follow Route 209 south to Route 216 to Morse Mountain Road where there is a small parking lot on your left.
-We chose a peach of a day and arrived early, which is a necessity because parking is limited.
-When we arrived at about 8:30 am on the Saturday of Labor Day weekend, people were trickling in but there were still plenty of spots available.
-When we left about noon, there was one car waiting for a space, as all the spots were full.
-There was a friendly attendant there, giving maps, selling crafts and answering questions (donations accepted).
+From Route 1 in Bath, you follow Route 209 south to Route 216 to Morse Mountain Road where there is a small parking lot on your left.
+Arrive early, particularly on summer weekends, because parking is limited (see note and link at beginning to check on it last-minute, particularly with less parking lot capacity due to social distancing).
+We have been turned away on Father’s Day weekend.
+At about 8:30 am on a summer Saturday, people are trickling in, but there are usually still spots available.
+By half an hour to an hour later, all the spots can be full.
+There is a friendly attendant there, giving maps, selling crafts and answering questions (donations accepted).

 The entire trail is paved, as this is a service road, so it is wide enough for a bunch of people to walk together and chat (I doubt you will need a trail map, but if you do: Morse Mountain Map).
 Shortly after departing the lot, you notice the area is quite well maintained by the Bates-Morse Mountain Conservation Corporation with members from the St. John Family (who originally conserved the area), Bates College and the public.

-Based on the reviews by other hikers, bugs can normally be a big problem here.
-There was enough of a breeze that they didn’t seem to bother us too much.
-We are Deet fans, so that also helped to keep them away, too.
+Bugs can be a big problem here.
+Very early or late in the season, or with enough of a breeze, they won’t bother you too much.
+Otherwise, bring strong (Deet-based) insect repellent, and walk fast.
 About halfway into the hike, you will see a fork in the road and you head right to get to the summit.
 “Morse Mountain” is really not much more than a hill, yet there are fantastic views at the lookout: the snaking Sprague River, the cliffs in the distance and the gorgeous…drum roll…beach and ocean!

 Since access is limited, there are so few people on this beach!
 For three people who hate crowds and love the ocean and the sand, it was kind of hard to leave.
 The trail is easy and beautiful so the 33 minutes it took to walk back were very pleasant.
 Here is my advice for your trip to Morse Mountain:

 - Go to the bathroom before you get on the trail and do not plan to drink much liquid unless you are a camel.
-There are no restrooms and since the trail was fairly crowded, you cannot just “pop of the trail” and go behind a tree very easily without being seen.
-You also cannot just “pop” into the ocean unless you are part seal.
-It’s freezing.
+There are no restrooms and since the trail was fairly crowded, you cannot just “pop off the trail” and go behind a tree very easily without being seen.
+The ocean is an option, but it’s Maine-cold.

 - Bring bug spray.